-Alexandra Valdez currently works for the Office of Neighborhood Services under Mayor Martin J. Walsh as the Latina Liaison as well as the Coordinator for the Jamaica Plain neighborhood.
+Alexandra Valdez currently works in the Mayor’s Office as the Director of Engagement for the Economic Mobility Lab.
+Prior to joining the lab Alex served as the Latina Liaison as well as the Coordinator for Jamaica Plain.

 - a fundraiser and coordinator for RAINN (Rape Abuse and Incest National Network)